-Its Role in Achieving Magasid Al-Shariah: A Malaysian Perspective."
-1 Their review indicates that zakat contributes to Magāsid al-Sharī'ah in Malaysia by promoting social welfare, economic development, and individual well-being.
+Rosli Othman and Mohd Yusoff Yacob (2014) reviewed "Zakat and its role in achieving magasid al-Shariah: A Malaysian perspective."
+2 Their review indicates that zakat contributes to Magāsid al-Sharī'ah in Malaysia by promoting social welfare, economic development, and individual well-being.